jrisi256/obsidian/joe_shack_home/labeling theory.md

 * **Last modified date**: `= this.file.mtime`
 * **Tags**: #comps_exam #labeling_theory

+See [[Labeling Theory Pt.
+2]] which contains all of this information condensed.

 ## Outline of Labeling Theory

 ### Thesis Statement of Lemert’s Labeling/Symbolic Interactionist Theory